GSA/idmanagement.gov/_implement/distribute-fcpca.md

 To verify your distribution (assumes **certmgr.msc** is still open):

-1. Verify an entry for the FCPCA root certificate
+1. Verify an entry for the FCPCAG2 root certificate
      - Use the left-hand navigation to browse to **Trusted Root Certification Authorities** > **Certificates**
      - Press the **F5** key to refresh the folder contents
-     - Verify an entry exists for the Federal Common Policy CA (both the **Issued To** and **Issued By** columns will present "Federal Common Policy CA".)
+     - Verify an entry exists for the Federal Common Policy CA (both the **Issued To** and **Issued By** columns will present "Federal Common Policy CA G2".)
-1. Verify entries for the intermediate CA certificates issued by the Federal Common Policy CA
+1. Verify entries for the intermediate CA certificates issued by the Federal Common Policy CA G2
      - Use the left-hand navigation to browse to **Intermediate Certification Authorities** > **Certificates**
      - Press the **F5** key to refresh the folder contents
      - Sort the data by clicking on the **Issued By** column
-     - Verify nine (9) entries for certificates issued by the Federal Common Policy CA
+     - Verify nine (9) entries for certificates issued by the Federal Common Policy CA G2

 **Note:** The following video demonstrates the distribution steps outlined above.
 [Click for a larger version]({{site.baseurl}}/assets/fpki/unmanaged-device.gif){:target="_blank"}{:rel="noopener noreferrer"}